kitstokes/digi-proc/index.md

 # Digitization Procedures

-An (unofficial) guide to scanning and metadata creation for the preservation of archival materials.
+A guide to scanning and metadata creation for the preservation of archival materials.

 {% include figure.html img="cdil_home.jpeg" alt="intro image here" caption="" width="75%" %}